radiac/nanodjango/docs/views.rst

 Additional decorators
 =====================

-The view function can be decorated with other decorators - just make sure ``@app.route`` is always the first decorator:
+The view function can be decorated with other decorators - just make sure the path decorators are always the first decorator:

 .. code-block:: python